-Key West, Florida is the southernmost city of the United States and gives you a chance of enjoying the much sought-after Caribbean vibe without ever leaving the states.
+Key West, Florida, is the southernmost city of the United States and gives you the chance of enjoying the much sought-after Caribbean vibe without ever leaving the states.

 The island is popular for its eccentric, wild and laid-back vibe that is highly inviting to most cruise passengers.
 So popular is the island that it has provided seasonal homes to notable figures such as the 33rd president and one of the world’s most prolific writers.

 The island is rich in History, combining 19th-century history with its vast tropical charms to create a haven for adventurers and historians alike.
 This town mashes together brightly colored picturesque colonial houses with lush tropical gardens.

 Disclaimer: We have some affiliate links below, if you make any purchases from them, we will earn a commission.

 Its narrow streets are lined with vintage shops, eateries, and watering holes.
 The coastline as well is breathtaking and is graced by the azure waters of the Atlantic and Gulf stream that boards the island on either side.

 With all this, it’s easy to see why Key West travel is on the rise and an essential port of call for cruise ships.
 We’ve decided to come up with all the fun things to do in Key West, Florida while on a cruise.